thejerf/slogassert/README.md

 ## Version History

+* v0.0.7:
+  * Add Unasserted call.
+I've resisted this because it's kind of a trap, but sometimes you just need it.
 * v0.0.6:
   * *BREAKING RELEASE*: The ability to wrap a handler is added.
     This is useful for things like recording all the logs in a test